farshi/app1/README.md

 ```

-We are going to do immutable deployment, so every time we want to change the code , we will create new container and put our applicaion inside that container.
+We are going to do immutable deployment, so every time we want to change the code , we will create new container and put our application inside that container.
 Here is the Dockerfile code for creating our app docker image.
 ```bash
 $vim Dockefile
 ```